Special Event Permitting Process

 A Special Event Permit is required for any outdoor activity taking place on city property (streets, rights of way or city park) with an anticipated attendance of 301 persons or more.

-A Facility Use Permit is issued by the City of Tampa Parks and Recreation Department and is required for events taking place in a city park with an estimated number of participants and spectators of up to 25-300.
-A Facility Reservation Permit application must be submitted a minimum of 30 days prior to the proposed event date.
+A Facility Use Permit is required for events taking place in a city park with an estimated number of participants and spectators of 25-300.
+A Facility Use Application must be submitted a minimum of 30 days prior to the proposed event date.

 - Complete the application in its entirety and submit it with a $50 processing fee within the Special Event Filing Deadlines listed below: